 Diversity, equity and inclusion are core values for High Point.
 We remain strongly grounded in community, even in many different locations.
 Our goal is for our facilities to be a place of escape where a diverse, positive, and supporting atmosphere welcomes everyone.
 We strive to encourage and support groups who drive growth and unity within our communities and we absolutely do not tolerate any type of negativity or discrimination based on race, religion, gender, ethnicity, ability, sexual orientation, or any other identity.
 We are genuine.
 We love everyone.
 We are not perfect.
 We make mistakes.
 We learn, and we keep climbing together.

-The best thing to wear is something comfortable you can move around in.
+The best thing to wear is something comfortable that you can move around in.
 Sweat pants or shorts work well.
 All climbers are required to wear climbing shoes while climbing anywhere in the facility.
 If you don't own your own climbing shoes, you can rent them at our front desk.

 The easiest way to begin rock climbing is with an auto-belay, with an orientation and supervision from our staff you can climb on our many auto-belays.
 You should also take our Top Rope Belay Class provided by our in house climbing instructors.
 This class will help you achieve the most amount of fun from your visit.